 We are pleased to announce that the following paper published in EURASIP Journal on Advances in Signal Processing has been awarded a EURASIP best paper award!

-The award ceremony will take place at EUSIPCO 2019 in Spain.
+The award ceremony will take place at EUSIPCO 2020 in the Netherlands.
 For more information see the EURASIP newsletter.

 Annual Journal Metrics